 Grab has already raised Rs 7.8 crore since its inception in 2015 and looking forward to accumulating more to expand its operations.

-The company has experienced a steady growth since it was founded in 2011.
+- The company has experienced steady growth since it was founded in 2011.
 The B2B operations of Delhivery have accounted for most of its recent growth.

 In India, the on-demand delivery and logistics industry has got a huge boost after the onset of the e-commerce market.
 A number of startups are tapping into the huge opportunity at hand with the innovative use of on-demand app solutions.